3345/smile_cs169/README.md

       current shell, and you do not need to pass them along each time.
     * You can specify a single test to run by adding the argument `testing.testBarely.TestSmiles.testAdd1`

-.Task 3: Create the Routes and Views
+Task 3: Create the Routes and Views
 ---

 Once you have the automated tests ready, you can now proceed to write the code